-With this in mind, we set out to create the first Regenerative Food Systems Investment (RFSI) Forum in 2019.
-Our goal is to work across diverse groups of funders and stakeholders to mobilize more capital for organic and regenerative food and agriculture projects.
-We also aim to perpetuate the expansion of information, data and tools to communicate the financial and ecological benefits of investments in a regenerative food system.
+Our goal is to work across diverse groups of funders and stakeholders to mobilize more capital for regenerative food and agriculture projects.
+We also aim to expand the distribution of information and tools that communicate the financial, ecological, and social benefits of investments in a regenerative food system.

 We hope you will join us in growing this crucial community.

-Sign up for our bi-weekly Raising Regenerative newsletter and event updates.
+Sign up for our weekly RFSI newsletter and event updates.

-Before joining Swift Communications in late 2016, Sarah spent a decade in agricultural media, where she played a key role in the development of successful event and media brands, including Women In Agribusiness and Organic & Non-GMO Forum, and also served as Editor-in-Chief of Global AgInvesting Media.
+Before joining Acres USA in late 2016, Sarah spent a decade in agricultural media, where she played a key role in the development of successful event and media brands, including Women in Agribusiness and Organic & Non-GMO Forum, and also served as Editor-in-Chief of Global AgInvesting Media.

 Sarah holds an M.S. in Agriculture and Resource Economics and an M.S. in International Agricultural Development from University of California, Davis.